xsuite/xboinc/README.md

 ### How to install boinc client/manager on Windows

-Use the installed at: https://boinc.berkeley.edu/download.php
+Use the installer at: https://boinc.berkeley.edu/download.php

 ### Compile boinc api and examples from source on Windows